eudoxia0/flashcards/Cards/Trivia.md

 ---

-Q: Solar irradiance at 1AU.
+Q: Solar irradiance at the Earth's surface.
 A: $1000 ~\text{W}/\text{m}^2$

 ---

 Q: Definition of one electronvolt.
-A: The amount of energy gained or loss by an electron moving through a $1 ~\text{V}$ voltage in vacuum.
+A: The amount of energy gained or lost by an electron moving through a $1 ~\text{V}$ voltage in vacuum.

 ---